Schell Brewery Letterbox

 Part of the New Ulm Series - Click here for more information

-In the meantime, I strongly suggest that you visit the Schell Brewery for a tour, then go to Flandrau State Park to find the box.
-You'll need to pay for a daily pass (which you should be able to use at the other state park you need to go to for the falls and mill boxes) and park down by the pool.
+Go to Flandrau State Park.
+You will need to pay for a daily pass (which you should be able to use at the other state park you need to go to for the falls and mill boxes) and park down by the pool.
 You may download useful maps at this site, or pick up a trail map on your way in.

 Once you are parked, pick up the Woodland Trail heading along the river.
+(Note: This trail can get washed out if the area floods so it may not be maintained when you get there.)
 When the Woodland Trail turns left away from the river, continue along the river on the River Trail.
 Don't worry - the "difficult" part of the trail comes right away and the rest of the trails are relatively flat.
 At the "trail intersection that doesn't exist", continue along the river - don't go up to the country club.
 At the next intersection, you can continue on either trail as they'll both end up at the same spot.
 (You might take one way there and one way back!)
-Shortly after the trails reunite, you'll come to a bench which is the observational spot for the area.
+Shortly after the trails reunite, go downhill, head across the bridge, and you'll come to a bench which is the observational spot for the area.

-Once you are rested, continue just a little farther to the next trail sign which indicates that you are at the beginning/end of the River Loop.
-Stand in front of the sign looking directly at it.
-Then take one sidestep to your right.
-Look up the hill for a sawn off stump.
+From the bench continue just 33 steps further on the trail.
+(There once was a trail sign here indicating that you were at the beginning/end of the River Loop.)
+Turn left and look up the hill for a sawn off stump.
 The box is three feet to the left of that stump against the backside of the sawn off trunk.
 You might want to walk up the hill alongside the other fallen trunks to minimize damage to the environment and avoid leaving a trail.
 Once you are in the right spot, look under loose forest debris for the box.
 Please replace accordingly.

 Before you set out read the waiver of responsibility and disclaimer.